FunderburkM/CMEngineOptionsDocs/Graphics.md

 # Technical

+For more information on how it's used, check [Engine Options Subsystem](https://github.com/FunderburkM/CMEngineOptionsDocs/blob/main/EngineOptionsSubsystem.md).

 Generally explained, it is Implemented through the classes:
 - FEngineOptionsProfileName
   Handles the basic information for Profile Information, their name and whether or not they’re Standard/Custom/Custom without Rules.